 Rheumatoid arthritis (RA) is an autoimmune disease.

-RA is an autoimmune disease is when the body’s immune system attacks healthy cells by mistake.
-In the case of RA, the healthy cells in the cartilage cushioning the joints are attacked.
+RA is an autoimmune disease that occurs when the body’s immune system attacks healthy cells by mistake.
+RA attacks the healthy cells in the cartilage that cushions the joints.
 The joints affected are usually in the hands, wrists, and knees.
 When the body’s immune system attacks the joint cartilage, it becomes inflamed, swollen and tender.
-Eventually, the inflammation damages the joint cartilage as well as the bones of the joint.
+Later, inflammation damages joint cartilage and bones.
 This can cause long-lasting or chronic pain, unsteadiness (lack of balance), and deformity (misshapenness).
 3

 Osteoarthritis (OA) is the most common form of arthritis.

-While osteoarthritis can damage any joint, it most commonly affects joints that bear weight — like your knees, hips, feet, and spine.
+While osteoarthritis can damage any joint, it most commonly affects those that bear weight—like your knees, hips, feet, and spine.
 It often comes on gradually over months or years.2 Ten percent of men and 20% of women aged between 45 and 65 years report OA,4 with 80% of those older than 75 years showing radiographic evidence of OA.5

 Treatments for Arthritis Pain